Farringdon Without: Setting

-once marked the City's northern boundary.
+once marked the city's northern boundary.
 These stood close to the Charterhouse Street junction with St John Street (at the Fagswell Brook which formed the boundary before it was culverted over).
 Although the Smithfield Bars are lost, the ward still has Dragon boundary marks at Temple Bar, Farringdon Street and High Holborn.

 History

 Before the division of Farringdon ward

-The Wards of London appear to have taken shape in the 11th century, before the Norman Conquest.
+The wards of London appear to have taken shape in the eleventh century, before the Norman Conquest.
 Their administrative, judicial and military purpose made them equivalent to Hundreds in the countryside.
-The primary purpose of Wards like Farringdon, which included a gate, appears to be the defence of the gate, as gates were the weakest points in any fortification.
+The primary purpose of wards like Farringdon, which included a gate, appears to be the defence of the gate, as gates were the weakest points in any fortification.
 Farringdon was a very large ward and had two gates, Ludgate and Newgate (previously called Chamberlains Gate after an area of land called the Chamberlain's Soke, lying just outside the gate).

 Early charters show that the western boundary of the City and Westminster was pushed back to approximately its current position in around 1000, though the area outside the walls is thought to have been sparsely populated, if at all, at this time.
 The boundary markers at West Smithfield Bars were mentioned in 1170 and 1197.
 London was one of the first cities in Europe to develop segregated quarters and extramural suburbs, and the growth, west of the wall of its first 'West End' was well underway in the twelfth century.
 This early 'West End' suburb, heavily influenced by the proximity of the seat of government in Westminster, was based around large houses spread along the Thames, the Strand and the Holborn road.

-Early names for the undivided ward included the Ward of Ludgate and Newgate, and in the 13th century Flete Ward (after the River Fleet) and in the 14th Fleet Street Ward.
+Early names for the undivided ward included the Ward of Ludgate and Newgate, and in the thirteenth century Flete Ward (after the River Fleet) and in the fourteenth Fleet Street Ward.